banner svg (1)

 Introduce your preschoolers to the real world by incorporating project-based learning into your curriculum.

 Children are naturally curious.
 The early childhood years are a fundamental time in a child’s life when they begin learning about themselves and the world around them.
-While some preschool curriculums can narrow a child’s perspective down to the inside of their classroom or home, project-based learning helps children gain valuable knowledge and skills by leading them past their immediate environment and expanding their view to allow them to explore the real world.
+While some preschool curriculums can narrow a child’s perspective down to the inside of their classroom or home, project-based learning (PBL) helps children gain valuable knowledge and skills by leading them past their immediate environment and expanding their view to allow them to explore the real world.

 In this article, you’ll learn everything you need to know about project-based learning—what it is, why it’s important, and how you can implement it in your early childhood education program.